The SEO Problem That Was Hiding in Plain Sight

-For a search engine, that’s like putting a newspaper and a diary in the same generic manila folder.
-It works, but it’s not smart.
-My news articles weren’t being seen as news, which meant I was missing out on the chance to appear in Google’s “Top Stories” and other high-visibility spots.
-I had an SEO blind spot, and it was time to fix it.
+For a search engine like Google, this is like putting a newspaper and a diary in the same folder.
+It’s not very smart.
+My news articles weren’t being seen as news, which meant I was missing out on a lot of readers.
+It was time to fix this.

-This is where the magic of AI collaboration really happens.
-I pushed back gently.
-“I think the theme might already handle this,” I said.
-“Could you check?”
+This is where working with an AI gets really cool.
+I told Gemini, “I think the theme might already have a way to do this.
+Can you check?”

 .